 Majestic Roof Garden Hotel

 The Majestic Roof Garden Hotel has a fantastic location just off of Rundle Street in the East End.
-This means it’s the perfect Adelaide Hotel for those leisure visits for the Adelaide Fringe.
+This means it’s the perfect Adelaide Hotel for those leisure visits to the Adelaide Fringe.

-If you are a leisure traveller who does not plan to spent too much time in the hotel or a business traveller looking for good value, then the Majestic Roof Garden Hotel lis a great choice.
+If you are a leisure traveller who does not plan to spend too much time in the hotel or a business traveller looking for good value, then the Majestic Roof Garden Hotel is a great choice.